How to float a hardwood floor

 To Conclude

-By floating a tongue and groove hardwood floor, you get the benefit of an easily installed, flexible floor that can adapt to changes in temperature and humidity without being permanently attached to the subfloor.
+Floating a tongue and groove hardwood floor provides an easily installed, flexible flooring option that adapts to changes in temperature and humidity without permanent attachment to the subfloor.

 Contact Us: